HealthDet4ChronicDisease/HDCD/README.md

 A step-by-step illustration of HDCD tool use is available [here](https://htmlpreview.github.io/?https://github.com/HealthDet4ChronicDisease/HDCD/blob/main/examples/Lets%20Get%20Started....html).

 ## Setup and Installation
 * *Note:* Some modules will only produce visualizations within the *All of Us Research Workbench* with queried data.
 These are marked by **AoU** below.
-When working locally, please refer to the dummy data in `data`.
+When working locally, please refer to the dummy data in `data`, which has been set in `config.py`.
 We recommend starting with summary statistics for the CDI data, as shown in the notebook.

 1. Clone this GitHub repository to your local working directory with the command: